tuhacrt/should-i-use-fp-ts/src/day-10/README.md

-# Day 10 - Option match
+# Day 10 - Option getOrElse, match

 This folder is to show how to use Option in fp-ts.